-Essentially, this is an employment discrimination case.
-Plaintiff, a female, was employed as a Geologist/Environmental Scientist from July 2004 through March 21, 2007, when her employer terminated her at-will employment.
-Plaintiff alleges that Defendants, collectively, were her employer, or joint employer, or in the alternative acquired or assumed the interests of her employer (Doc.
+Scientist from July 2004 through March 21, 2007, when her employer terminated her at-will employment.
+Plaintiff alleges that Defendants,1 collectively, were her employer, or joint employer, or in the alternative acquired or assumed the interests of her employer (Doc.
 70 - 2d Am.
 Comp., ¶ 4).
 The remainder of her factual allegations are recounted below:

 Plaintiff was sexually harassed by her male co-workers on multiple occasions in 2004 and 2005, including being grabbed in the crotch in March 2005 and later being grabbed on her buttocks in April 2006 (Id. at ¶¶ 12, 13 & 18).
 Plaintiff verbally complained of sexual harassment to her employer's Human Resources ("HR") specialist in March 2005 (Id. at ¶ 14).
 Plaintiff believes her employer's investigation into her complaint was inadequate (Id. at ¶ 15).
 In June 2006, Plaintiff made another complaint to the HR specialist regarding the April 2006 incident where a co-worker grabbed her buttocks, as well as conveyed her belief that her employer was discriminating against her because of her sex (Id. at ¶ 19).
 Again, she believes the investigation into her June 2006 complaint was inadequate (Id. at ¶ 20).
 However, Plaintiff claims that two of her similarly situated male co-workers were given higher raises than she received2 and were also promoted, sometime in the summer or early fall 2006 (Id. at 21).
-Plaintiff again voiced her complaint of sexual discrimination to a project manager in September 2006 (Id. at ¶ 22).
+Plaintiff again voiced her complaint of sexual discrimination to a project manager in September 2006 (Id. at \P 22).

-&lt;sup>1 For clarification, the instant Motion to Dismiss (Doc.
-73) is filed on behalf of only defendants PESC and PSC Industrial Outsourcing, LP - the name by which PESC is now known.
-Defendant Philip Services Corporation ("PSC") is now known as defendant Philip Holdings, LLC.
+1 For clarification, the instant Motion to Dismiss (Doc.
+98) is filed on behalf of only defendants PSC and Philip Holdings, LLC - the name by which PSC is now known.
 Defendant PSC, LLC, assumed the assets of defendant PSC (now known as Philip Holdings, LLC) in October 2008.
+Defendant Philip Environmental Services Corporation ("PESC") is now known as defendant PSC Industrial Outsourcing, LP.

-&lt;sup>2 Plaintiff received a 4% pay raise in August 2005 (Id. at $\P$ 16).
+$^{^2\,}$ Plaintiff received a 4% pay raise in August 2005 (Id. at § 16).